From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 ‘I’m a famous artist.
 Very big overseas.
 Very famous.
 No one knows me here.
 My name is Turbo, go look me up on Google.’

-People would, and would be amazed to find that he really was a well known figure in the art scene, and that the fifty dollar painting they had just brought was worth 20 times as much.
+People did, and would be amazed to find he really was a well known figure in the art scene, and that the fifty dollar painting they had just brought was worth 20 times as much.

 But the truth was nearly out.
-Turbo was about to become famous.
+Turbo was about to become properly famous.

 His works were now being sold overseas, and he was included in group exhibitions at both the Louvre in Paris, and the Tate Modern in London.